Stanley Gibbons 2021 Commonwealth & British Empire Stamp Catalogue 1840-1970

 - The authoritative reference source for GB and Commonwealth information – all stamps from 1840-1970 listed and priced.

 - To help readers avoid buying forgeries or fakes, or stamps with forged postmarks, there is helpful information on their identification.

 - Full colour illustrations.

 - Helpful guide to valuing stamps on commercial cover up to 1945.

 - Prices have once again been revised from cover to cover.
-The market for fine Commonwealth stamps remains buoyant, with increases in most sections, some of them quite substantial (India 31a/Straits Settlements Z64a is up from £250,000 to £750,000!).
-Areas of particular strength include Australia and States, India and States, New Zealand and many African territories, while plate flaws and watermark varieties also see widespread price rises.
+The market for fine Commonwealth stamps remains strong, with increases in most sections, some of them quite substantial (South Australia 68c is up from £20,000 to £50,000!).
+Areas of particular strength include Australia and Papua, India and States, and King George VI and Queen Elizabeth definitives, while plate flaws and watermark varieties also see widespread price rises.